beyondcode/expose/docs/server/starting-the-server.md

 expose serve my-domain.com --validateAuthTokens
 ```

-Don't worry - you can also changes this later on through the admin interface.
+Don't worry - you can also change this later on through the admin interface.

 ## Keeping the expose server running with supervisord